Umami Pot

 Step 3

-Heat over medium heat and bring the pot to a boil.
-Once it comes to a boil, reduce the heat to low and simmer for 5 minutes, while skimming off any scum.
+Increase the heat to medium and bring it to a boil.
+Once boiling, reduce the heat to low and simmer for 5 minutes, skimming off any scum.
 Then, remove the anchovies from the pot.

 To store